suraweera-AGSS/suraweera-AGSS/README.md

 - ⚡ Current status - https://www.zapfolio.in/sithum-chalk

 - 😁 Chill thing - Music is a big part of my life.
-I love both singing and listening to it
+I love both singing and listening to music

 - 🎧 Listen to my covers - https://www.youtube.com/@ThripleSMusic
 <!--